Captain (association football): Club

 A club captain is usually appointed for a season.
 If they are unavailable or not selected for a particular game, or must leave the pitch, then the club vice-captain will assume similar duties.

 The match captain is the first player to lift a trophy should the team win one, even if they are not the club captain.
 A good example of this was in the 1999 UEFA Champions League Final when match captain Peter Schmeichel lifted the trophy for Manchester United as club captain Roy Keane was suspended.
 In the 2012 UEFA Champions League Final, match captain Frank Lampard (who was the vice-captain) jointly lifted the trophy for Chelsea with club captain John Terry, who was suspended, but given permission by UEFA.

 A club may appoint two distinct roles: a club captain to represent the players in a public relations role, and correspondent on the pitch.
 Manchester United has had both of these types of captains: Roy Keane was the club captain on and off the pitch from 1997 to 2005 as he was a regular in the starting eleven, but his successor Gary Neville while nominally club captain from 2005 to 2010 had made few first team appearances due to injuries.
 In his absence other players (Rio Ferdinand or vice-captain Ryan Giggs) were chosen to captain the team on the field, such as in the 2008 (Ferdinand was captain as he was in the starting eleven, while Giggs was a substitute) and 2009 UEFA Champions League Finals, respectively.
 After Neville retired in 2011, regular starter Nemanja Vidić was named as club captain.

 Vice-captain

 A vice-captain (or assistant captain) is a player that is expected to captain the side when the club's captain is not included in the starting eleven, or if, during a game, the captain is substituted or sent off.
-Examples include Sergi Roberto at Barcelona, Kevin De Bruyne at Manchester City, Thomas Müller at Bayern Munich and Nacho at Real Madrid.
+Examples include Ronald Araújo at Barcelona, Joshua Kimmich at Bayern Munich, and Federico Valverde at Real Madrid.